Overdose Prevention

 Overview

-Substance misuse and overdose are an increasing community health concern across the city of Denver.
-The DDPHE Community & Behavioral Health division is home to the Substance Misuse Program, which aims to prevent substance misuse, improve treatment access and retention, and reduce harm associated with drug use.
+Substance use and overdose are an increasing community health concern across the city of Denver.
+The DDPHE Community & Behavioral Health division is home to the Overdose Education and Naloxone Distribution Program, which aims to prevent substance use, improve treatment access and retention, and reduce harm associated with drug use.

 Explore the information below to learn more and see what resources are available to the community.

 Fatal and non-fatal overdoses are preventable.
 Harm reduction strategies to prevent overdoses vary a bit by the specific type of drug, but generally include using less, testing your drugs, using a less risky method of administration, and not using alone.
-For opioids, there is a medication that can be used to reverse the effects of an overdose.
+For opioids, naloxone can be used to reverse the effects of an overdose.

 The video below describes how to identify and respond to an opioid overdose using naloxone.
 Additional information regarding opioids and overdose prevention can be found further down on this page.